btror/books/crime&punishment.md

 ### Characters
 - Raskolnikov
-- Pulcheria Alexandrovna Raskolnikova
+- Pulcheria Raskolnikova
 - Dunya
 - Luzhin
 - Svidrigailov
 - Marfa
-- Nastasya

 ### Terms
 - Governess
-- Extraordinary Man Theory

 ### Summary
-- Raskolnikov[^c3raskolnikov] receives a letter from his mother, Pulcheria Alexandrovna Raskolnikova[^c3raskolnikova], informing him of what has been going on in her and Dunya[^c3dunya]'s life.
-The letter is filled with love and a heavy sense of guilt, sacrifice, and unspoken expectations.
-She explains Dunya[^c3dunya]'s engagement to Luzhin[^c3luzhin], a wealthy lawyer who is older and unpleasant.
-Pulcheria Alexandrovna Raskolnikova[^c3raskolnikova] wants a wife that would feel indebted to him for lifting her and her family out of poverty.
-The letter paints him as controlling and condescending but his mother tries to spin it in a positive way.
+- Raskolnikov[^c3raskolnikov] receives a letter from his mother, Pulcheria Raskolnikova[^c3raskolnikova], informing him of what has been going on in her and his sister, Dunya[^c3dunya]'s, life.
+It's filled with love and a heavy sense of guilt, sacrifice, and unspoken expectations.
-- The letter highlights the events leading up to this.
-Dunya[^c3dunya] worked as a governess[^ggoverness] for Svidrigailov[^c3svidrigailov], a wealthy landowner, who many people including his wife, Marfa[^c3marfa], believed Dunya[^c3dunya] was seducing and having an affair with.
-His wife publically humiliated Dunya[^c3dunya] over it, which ultimately hurt her marriage prospects.
-It turned out that Svidrigailov[^c3svidrigailov] was actually harassing Dunya[^c3dunya].
-Marfa[^c3marfa] did clear Dunya[^c3dunya]'s name, but the damage was already done — Luzhin[^c3luzhin] became her only real option.
-- It suggests Dunya[^c3dunya] is sacrificing her future for Raskolnikov[^c3raskolnikov]'s future and emphasizes that she is going through with the marriage to fund his education and give him more opportunities.
-Dunya[^c3dunya] and her mother are being humiliated for Raskolnikov[^c3raskolnikov]'s sake, which puts an unbelievable amount of pressure on him to be successful.
-They're betting everything on him.
-- It ends with his mother sending him the little money they had left — reinforcing the self-sacrifice theme.
-The letter's tone is optomistic, hopeful for the future, but ultimately conveys desperation.
-It is emotionally manipulative — implying that Raskolnikov[^c3raskolnikov] owes his mother and sister for what they are doing for him, even if he would have never allowed it if he knew and had a say.
-- Raskolnikov[^c3raskolnikov] is very pissed.
-He cries and wanders around the streets.
+- Dunya[^c3dunya] has been a governess[^ggoverness] for Svidrigailov[^c3svidrigailov], a wealthy landowner that was making persistant and unwanted advancements to her behind his wife Marfa[^c3marfa]'s back.
+- Marfa[^c3marfa] suspected Dunya[^c3dunya] of instigating with her Husband.
+She publically slandered and humiliated Dunya[^c3dunya] as a result, damaging her reputation and hurting her marriage prospects.
+- Svidrigailov[^c3svidrigailov] eventually confessed to Marfa[^c3marfa] and Dunya[^c3dunya]'s name was cleared, however, the reputational damage was already done leaving her with few marriage prospects.
+- Dunya[^c3dunya] is ultimately set to marry an older, wealthy lawyer named Luzhin[^c3luzhin].
+He's an unpleasant, condescending, and controlling person who desires a submissive, dependent wife.
+- The letter intentionally emphasizes the sacrifice Dunya[^c3dunya] is making for her familty, especially Raskolnikov[^c3raskolnikov].
+Her intention is to obtain financial security for the family, fund his education, and build connections.
+- Raskolnikov[^c3raskolnikov] is angered about the humiliation his mother and sister endured.
+Their sacrifices are pressuring him to meet their unspoken expectations.
+To top it off, the letter came with the little money his mother had left.

 ### Analysis
-- This is the third major event that will sway Raskolnikov[^c3raskolnikov] towards actually engaging with his extraordinary man theory[^gemt].
-- MAJOR EVENT RECAP
-  - Raskolnikov[^c3raskolnikov] pawns his father's watch to a pawnbroker, Alyona[^c3alyona], for a low amount.
-She's rude and condescending to him.
-She gives him far less money than the item is worth because she knows he's desperate.
-A personal injustice.
-  - Raskolnikov[^c3raskolnikov] goes to a tavern and encounters an alocholic, Marmeladov[^c3marmeladov], who used to be a clerk and was fired.
-He explains that his family is impovereished and his daughter, Sonya[^c3sonya], went into prostitution to keep things together.
-Meanwhile, he's spending all her money on alcohal.
-Another injustice, especially against the Sonya[^c3sonya].
-  - Raskolnikov[^c3raskolnikov]'s sister, Dunya[^c3dunya], is marrying a cruel older man, Luzhin[^c3luzhin], for Raskolnikov[^c3raskolnikov]'s sake.
-She and her mother are suffering for the hope something comes of Raskolnikov[^c3raskolnikov], however, Raskolnikov[^c3raskolnikov] quit his studies and does nothing (kind of like Marmeladov[^c3marmeladov], the alcohlic ex-clerk).
-- THOUGHT: how will these events influence Raskolnikov[^c3raskolnikov]'s future actions?
-  - This is a great opportunity for introspection on Raskolnikov[^c3raskolnikov]'s part.
-    - He could compare the situation with his mother and sister to Marmeladov[^c3marmeladov]'s with his wife and daughter, potentially avoiding going down the self-destructive path Marmeladov[^c3marmeladov] took.
-    - On the other hand, he can drown in self-pity and blame the world.
-  - These events will push him more into his theory and he will likely do something very stupid.
+- Raskolnikov[^c3raskolnikov]'s family's struggles are introduced, shifting the focus from Raskolnikov[^c3raskolnikov]'s inner turmoil to his mother and sister.
+Dunya[^c3dunya]'s ordeal with Svidrigailov[^c3svidrigailov]'s predatory behavior and social scandal reveal how vulnerable they are.
+Dunya[^c3dunya] is making a huge sacrifice for the rest of her family.
+  - Dunya[^c3dunya] and Sonya (the daughter who entered prostitution to support her family) are two innocent Christ-like figures in the novel who sacrifice <b><i>a lot</i></b> for the people they love but might not deserve it.
+- Raskolnikov[^c3raskolnikov]'s sense of guilt and helplessness grows.
+He loves his family and resents their sacrifices, especially the idea of Dunya[^c3dunya] marrying an rude older man, Luzhin[^c3luzhin], just for financial stability.
+Raskolnikov[^c3raskolnikov]'s ideas of justice and morality push him closer to the radical ideas he's developing.